nojronatron/nojronatron.github.io/code301-files/es6-classes.md

 ## Data Modeling

-Use constructor functions and prototypes to model data.
+Use constructor functions and prototypes, or ES6 Classes to model data.
-ES6 Classes will help.
+Constructor Functions and Prototypes help create templates that can be used to create instantiations of things that carry and manipulate data (Code201).
+Classes are simpler, and enable a model that includes inheritance and better use of memory when creating and storing object instances (and their data).

 ### Classes